- Work/Life Balance

 - Senior Management

-I have been working at Lego Group full-time (More than 8 years)
+I worked at Lego Group full-time (More than a year)

 I applied online.
 I interviewed at Lego Group (Enfield, CT (US)) in March 2017.